fikrudev/RollingEyes/README.md

 # 1. Project Title: RollingEyes
 Rolling Eyes project mimics our natural eye.
 The eye moves in the direction where users point their mouse.
-Javascript, CSS and HTML allow creation of such of such amazing things that can be applied in many fields.
+Javascript, CSS and HTML allow creation of such amazing staffs that could be applied to meet our needs.
 Rolling eyes rotates balck balls inside white elliptical shape
-   Here is screenshot of this what rolling eyes looks like when user open it on their browser
+   Here is screenshot that shows what rolling eyes looks like when user would open it on their browser
     ![Bus stop trucker screenshot](./imgs/rolling_eyes.png "alternate image")
 # 2. Motivation
    This is learning setup.
 This appilcation could not accomplish anything benefical than learning.